• Skip to primary navigation

 Have you got swampy soil?
 Then this is the perfect flowering plant solution for your garden.
 Native to the marshes and swamps of the southeastern states – from Louisiana to North Carolina –swamp mallows (Hibiscus coccineus) prefer wet soil and even standing water.
 Swamp Mallow is Perfect for Wet Soil I had one spot in my front flowerbeds …

-Continue Reading about Swamp Mallow (Hibiscus coccineus): Hardy Native for Wet Soils
+Continue Reading about Scarlet Rose Mallow (Hibiscus coccineus): Hardy Native for Wet Soils

 Dianthus: Pinks, Carnations, and Sweet Williams